Toddses/coffee/README.md

 Coffee is a minimalist theme and color scheme with an earthy flair for Sublime Text / Textmate.
 It is largely based on the excellent theme [Flatland](https://github.com/thinkpixellab/flatland), which is in turn based on [Soda](https://github.com/buymeasoda/soda-theme).
 Two great places to start if you're developing your own themes.

-Version 1.0 released June 30, 2014.
+Version 1.1 released March 8, 3015.

 Project site: [https://github.com/toddses/coffee/](https://github.com/toddses/coffee/)

 ## Dark Roast

-Available now is the Dark Roast version with a Light Roast coming soon.
+Available now is the Dark Roast version.
 Here's a preview:

 ![Coffee Dark Roast Preview](https://raw.github.com/toddses/coffee/master/screenshot.png)